V0r-T3x/Fancygotchi/README.md

 ### Quick install steps:
 ----
-- setting up your pi and the display correctly activate the web UI too
+- Setting up your pi and the display correctly activate the web UI too
-- downloading files inside the custom plugins folder (or into the default plugins folder) on your pwnagotchi (fancygotchi.py and the fancygotchi folder)
+- Downloading files inside the custom plugins folder (or into the default plugins folder) on your pwnagotchi (fancygotchi.py and the fancygotchi folder)
 - I keep the fancygotchi disabled when I restart the pwnagotchi
 ```
 ui.display.enabled = true